Featured in BCBusiness, in partnership with Business Transitions Forum

 Networking with advisors & entrepreneurs

-While about half of the conference’s attendees are entrepreneurs, the other half consists of senior level executives, the advisory community (including people like Miller and Twist) and others who specialize in mergers and acquisitions such as lawyers and accountants.
+While about half of the conference’s attendees are entrepreneurs, the other half consists of senior level executives, the advisory community (including people like Hastie and Twist) and others who specialize in mergers and acquisitions such as lawyers and accountants.
 “You can Google exiting a business, but you’re not going to find the people that make these deals happen,” Tyldesley says.
 “Meeting practitioners in the industry and getting a 360-degree view of all of the different moving parts in an exit is crucial.
 There’s nowhere else you can get that from reputable sources.
 We will accelerate your learning.”